igrishaev/mockery/README.md

 Mockery helps to imitate such unusual behaviour and write unit tests that cover all the cases were mentioned.

-## Installation

-Add this to your dependencies:

-`[mockery "0.1.1"]`

-Note that since Mockery is used mostly for unit tests, it's better to put it into the `test` project's profile, not the global one.

 ## Example